taojy123/KeymouseGo/README_en-US.md

 # Contributors

-If you are a developer and interested in this project, you are welcomed to participating by opening pull request.
+If you are a developer and interested in this project, you can check the progress in branch [**dev**](https://github.com/taojy123/KeymouseGo/tree/dev). and you are welcomed to participating by opening pull request to branch [**dev**](https://github.com/taojy123/KeymouseGo/tree/dev).

 Thanks to contributor: